aristanetworks/avd-workshops/workshops/avd.md

     # Point to Point Links MTU Override for Lab
     p2p_uplinks_mtu: 1500

+    # CVP node variables
+    cv_collection: v3
+    execute_tasks: true

     ```

 ## Data Models

-AVD provides a network-wide data model and is typically broken into multiple group_vars file to simplify and categorize variables with their respective functions.
+AVD provides a network-wide data model and is typically broken into multiple group_vars files to simplify and categorize variables with their respective functions.
 We break the data model into three categories: topology, services, and ports.

 ### Fabric Topology

-The physical fabric topology is defined be providing interface links between the spine and leaf nodes.
-The `group_vars/SITE1_FABRIC.yml` defines this portion of the data model.
-In our lab, the spines provide layer 3 routing of SVIs and P2P links by using a node type called `l3spines`.
-The leaf nodes are purely layer and use node type `leaf`.
+The physical fabric topology is defined by providing interface links between the spine and leaf nodes.
+The `group_vars/SITE1_FABRIC.yml` file defines this portion of the data model.
+In our lab, the spines provide layer 3 routing of SVIs and P2P links using a node type called `l3spines`.
+The leaf nodes are purely layer 2 and use node type `leaf`.
 An AVD L2LS design type provides three node type keys: l3 spine, spine, and leaf.
 AVD Node Type documentation can be found [here](https://avd.sh/en/stable/roles/eos_designs/doc/node-types.html).
 Default node_type_keys for all design types are located [here](https://github.com/aristanetworks/ansible-avd/blob/devel/ansible_collections/arista/avd/roles/eos_designs/defaults/main/default-node-type-keys.yml).

 #### Spine and Leaf Nodes

-The spine and leaf nodes for each site is defined by the example data model below.
+The example data model below defines each site's spine and leaf nodes for each site.
 Refer to the inline comments for variable definitions.
-Under each node_type_key you have key/value pairs for: defaults, node_groups, and nodes.
+Under each node_type_key you have key/value pairs for defaults, node_groups, and nodes.
 Note that key/value pairs may be overwritten with the following descending order of precedence.
-The key/value closet to the node will be used.
+The key/value closest to the node will be used.

 <node_type_key>